Search

 Reduce Waste.

-Shelton's WEBSPECTOR INSPECTION
+Shelton's WEBSPECTOR INSPECTION Machine

 Shelton Vision’s automated fabric inspection system (the Shelton WebSpector) offers high-speed, high-accuracy, real-time machine vision checking for all fabric types, including plain single colour and patterned fabric and other web materials.
 It features state of the art camera technology and proven, unrivalled software to detect all visible defects, ensuring product quality, increasing efficiency and reducing waste.